lukephills/PitchShifter/README.md

 ####No Grunt, no Bower, no RequireJS needed.

-Compile and bundle typescript applications with ease.
+Compile and bundle typescript applications and node modules with ease.

-Following the great article by [@jbrantly](https://github.com/jbrantly).
+Following the great [article](http://www.jbrantly.com/typescript-and-webpack/) by [@jbrantly](https://github.com/jbrantly).
-You can read it [here](http://www.jbrantly.com/typescript-and-webpack/).

 Install the node modules:
 `npm install`